surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

-= 1.10.0-dev.6 =
+= 1.10.0 =

-(2018/09/23) Added a new BuddyBlog integration module (Pro version).
+(2018/09/24) Added a new BuddyBlog integration module (Pro version).
 Minor refactoring of WpssoRrssbSharing class methods for conformity.

-= 1.9.0 =

-(2018/09/16) Added a new "Reload Default Buttons HTML" button on the SSO &gt; Responsive Buttons settings page.
-Refactored the BuddyPress integration modules to support ajax queries in the new BuddyPress templates (Pro version).
-Fixed the pre/after text filter action hook names.